 Type of Offense Offender Consequence for First Offense Consequence for Second Offense Consequence for Third Offense Rule Ref.
-Unsportsmanlike conduct or language directed toward an umpire or an opponent Assistant coach, player or team personnel Ejection from present contest plus alone game suspension Ejection from present contest plus a three- game suspension by the same individual in the same season Same as second offense 2-26-f Unsportsmanifier conduct or language Head coach directed toward an umpire or an opponent Head coach Ejection from present contest - no suspension Same as fret offerse.
-Same as first offense 2-26-1 Unspotsmanike conduct or language directed toward an umpire or an opponent Player whose last listed position is that of a pitcher Ejection from present contest plus a four-game suspension Same as first offense Same as first offense 2-26-0 Game Misconduct - Removing team from the field; refusing to continue.
-Head coach Ejection from the present contest plus a two-game (2) suspension Same as first offense Same as first offense 5-15-b Protonged or continued arguing, offerenive language or excessive expressions directed at a unpite or game official after an ejection Any participant Two-game suspension added to the present accumulative total for applicable suspension penalties Same as first offense Same as first offense 2-26-h; 5-15-a (4) Fighting Any participant Ejection plus a four-game suspension Ejection plus a suspension from the team's next five contests Ejection plus a suspension for the remainder of the season, including postseason competition 5-16-a Physical abuse of participants or umpires Any participant includes head coach Ejection plus a four-game suspension Ejection plus a suspension from the team's nex five games Ejection plus a suspension for the remainder of the season, including postseason competition 5-16-b Leaving position to participate in a fight Any participant Four-game suspension after the ejection Suspended for the remainder of the season N/A 5-1 6-c, Penalty (1), (5) Intentionally throwing at a batter Pitcher, or pitcher and head coach Election plus a four-game suspension.
-The head couch is not ejected if no warning is given if a winning has been given, the head couch is ejected from that game and suspended for one game.
-Election plus an eight-game suspension.
-The head couch is not ejected if no warming has been given.
-If a warming has been given, the head couch is ejected and suspended for one game.
-Ejection plus a suspension for the remainder of the season, including postseason.
-If no warning is given, the head coach is not ejected if a warning is issued, the head coach is ejected and suspensible for one game 5-16-d, (1), (2), (3) Verbal abuse/bench jockeying Any participant or game personnel other than head coach After a warning, offender is ejected for that game plus a one game suspension When verbal abuse/bench jockeying continues, head coach is ejected (no suspension).
-All others ejection plus one game suspension Same as second offense 5-17 Failure to leave sight and sound of the playing field and grandstands after an ejection Any participant Three-game suspension added to any penalties already accumulated Same as first offense Same as first offense 3-6-d, Note 2 and 3
+Unsportsmanlike conduct or language directed toward an umpire or an opponent Assistant coach, player or team personnel Ejection from present contest plus a one game suspension Ejection from present contest plus a three- game suspension by the same individual in the same season Same as second offense 2-26-f Unsportsmanlike conduct or language directed toward an umpire or an opponent Head coach Ejection from present contest - no suspension Same as first offense.
+Same as first offense 2-26-f Unsportsmanlike conduct or language directed toward an umpire or an opponent Player whose last listed position is that of a pitcher Ejection from present contest plus a four-game suspension Same as first offense Same as first offense 2-26-e Game Misconduct - Removing team from the field: refusing to continue Head coach Ejection from the present contest plus a two-game (2) suspension Same as first offense Same as first offense 5-15-b Prolonged or continued arguing, offensive language or excessive expressions directed at an umpire or game official after an ejection Any participant Two-game suspension added to the present accumulative total for applicable suspension penalties Same as first offense Same as first offense 2-26-h; 5-15-a (4) Fighting Any participant Ejection plus a four- game suspension Ejection plus a suspension from the team's next five contests Ejection plus a suspension for the remainder of the season, including postseason competition 5-16-a Leaving dugout or bullpen at the time of a potential altercation or fight Player(s) or team personnel (excluding coaches) Ejection from present contest plus a one- game suspension Same as first offense Same as first offense 5-16-с Leaving position to participate in a fight Any participant Four-game suspension after the ejection Suspended for the remainder of the season N/A 5-1 6-c, Penalty (1), (5) Physical abuse of participants or umpires Any participant includes head coach Ejection plus a four- game suspension Ejection plus a suspension from the team's nex five games Ejection plus a suspension for the remainder o the season, including postseason competition 5-16-b Intentionally throwing at a batter Pitcher, or pitcher and head coach Ejection plus a four game suspension.
+The head coach is not ejected fino warning is given.
+If a warning has been given, the head coach is ejected from that game and suspended for one game.
+Ejection plus an eight-game suspension.
+The head coach is not ejected if no warning has been given.
+If a warning has been given, the head coach is ejected and suspended for one game.
+Ejection plus a suspension for the remainder of the season, including posteason.
+If no warning is given, the head coach is not ejected.
+If a warning is issued, the head coach is ejected and suspended for one game.
+5-16-d, (1), (2), (3)